 The transition and intensification of existing employment land will occur over an extended period of time.
 In this context reserve capacity in excess of immediate demand is required to ensure efficient and competitive markets to supply additional employment floor space.
 Beyond the 2031 planning horizon considered in this Strategy there will be further demand for employment floor space that will draw on the additional floor space capacity that has been identified.

-Retention of the Gipps Street and Cremorne/ Church Street Major Employment precincts for employment uses only would protect their potential for employment growth, acknowledging their unique character and role as creative industry hubs in inner Melbourne.
+Retention of the Gipps Street and Cremorne/ Church Street South Major Employment precincts for employment uses only would protect their potential for employment growth, acknowledging their unique character and role as creative industry hubs in inner Melbourne.

 The Abbottsford and Burnley industrial precincts host existing major industrial uses that are unlikely to change in the near future.
 If they were to change they are of sufficient scale that they would form major redevelopment sites in themselves, requiring precinct plans and masterplans.